Atticus29/dataJitsu/specs.md

 # TODO high priority
+- [ ] Tests to tell whether someone with paidStatus true can see matches but not delete, someone who has not paid cannot see matches
 - [ ] Write a test to annotate two moves in a row, both with a move deep in the tree
+- [ ] info for ratings (1 annotation hasn't been rated or is annotated mostly incorrectly, 4 is annotated everything that the ref scores, 5 is annotated beyond that with more details)
 - [ ] Figure out why creating a new user works fine manually but not with the cypress test in login.spec
 - [ ] Add some way of preventing users from simply making one shitty annotation and getting in
   - [ ] Add some way of disabling them for a punishingly long time if they do it